What Does eCommerce Actually Mean?

 Each type of eCommerce serves a specific purpose and caters to different audiences, providing opportunities for businesses and individuals to connect, transact, and meet their respective needs in the digital marketplace.

-How do I start my own eCommerce business?
+How do I Start my own eCommerce Business?

 Did you know that approximately 90% of new startups struggle?
 E-commerce doesn’t fare much better, with roughly 80%-90% of ventures meeting the same fate.
 This means the success rate for e-commerce sits at less than 20%.